Understanding Crawlspace Mold: Prevention, Risks, and Solutions

 Health Risks of Crawl Space Mold

-Allergic reactions (sneezing, itchy eyes, skin rashes)
+Allergic reactions: Sneezing, itchy eyes, and skin rashes.

 What Causes Crawl Space Mold?

-Poor Ventilation: Stagnant air allows moisture buildup.
+Poor Ventilation: Stagnant air allows moisture to build up.

 Flooding: Even minor flooding fosters mold growth.